After school shooting, Tenn. gun laws likely to remain lax

 It’s a familiar scene playing out across the United States, with Republican-dominant states rebuffing calls to strengthen gun safety laws in the wake of violent tragedies and Democrats in blue states championing gun control proposals.

+He made no mention of guns or gun laws but vowed to take action.
+He said that his wife had been friends with two of the victims in Monday’s shooting and that the three had once taught together.

+“”We can all agree on one thing, that every human has great value,” said the Republican governor.
+“And we will act to prevent this from happening again.
+There’s a clear desire in all of us, whether we agree on the action steps or not, that we must work to find ways to protect against evil.”

-In Tennessee, Monday’s school shooting isn’t expected to sway the political needle.
+In Tennessee, Monday’s school shooting isn’t expected to move the political needle on gun regulation.
 Republicans control every major political office throughout the state and face little serious opposition against Democrats who call for stricter gun laws.

 In 2019, Lee told religious leaders he believed if Tennesseans prayed to God to favor the state, God would answer those prayers — ranging from diminishing the state’s opioid epidemic and improving Tennessee’s educational outcomes, to avoiding school shootings.